falocas/workshops/content/english/linux-basics/activity-4.md

 ### What if I want to add data to the file?

-An empty file doen't have much use, so lets add some data to it, like our name.
+An empty file doesn't have much use, so lets add some data to it, like our name.
 To open the file for editing, we will use the `vim` command.
 Vim is an editor that allows us to add, remove and change the data in a file.

 Type in the command below to edit file1: